MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-enter-external-document-numbers.md

 ---
 title: Enter External Document Numbers
-description: You can enter external document numbers for customers and suppliers in all sales and purchase orders, invoices, and credit memos.
+description: You can enter external document numbers for customers and vendors in all sales and purchase orders, invoices, and credit memos.
 You can use these numbers to search for posted sales and purchase lines later.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na